Skip to Content

 Bao Soho

-And if you want a truly fun Japanese experience, you can even rent out the private Karaoke room to chow down on delicious food and drinks while enjoying some hilarious karaoke with friends.
+If you want a truly fun experience, you can even rent out the private Karaoke room to chow down on delicious food and drinks while enjoying some hilarious karaoke with friends.

 Elliot’s